 The more we get together, the happier we will be."

 Shatemuc Chapter actively seeks new members and opportunities to promote DAR objectives in our community.
 Any woman is eligible for membership if she is at least 18 years old and can prove lineal, bloodline descent from an ancestor who aided in achieving American independence.
 She must provide documentation for each statement of birth, marriage, and death.
 No chapter may discriminate against any applicant based on race or religion.

-Contact our Registrar, Sharon Eldridge, for information on how to join our chapter.
+Contact our Registrar, Barbara de Mare, for information on how to join our chapter.

 For a more detailed description of eligibility requirements, follow this link to NSDAR Eligibility Requirements on the National Society's website.

 If you think you may have a qualifying ancestor, you may contact the Patriotic Lookup Service which can tell you whether your ancestor is already in the NSDAR Patriot Index.

 Thank you for visiting our website.